diegopdomingos/nanodegree/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to train it with enough input images, check the MSE and, once it reaches a ood value (low value), check for the driving behavior of the car in the track 1 of the simulator.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the NVIDIA Team[https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/] I thought this model might be appropriate because it was used for self driving cars and it has many convolutional layers, which might can extract some interesting features to our dense network.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set in a factor of 0.2.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, first I added more images (ran the simulator again). modified the model so that

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track, like in the bridge - the car was very unstable and, to improve the driving behavior in these case, I drove in the such manner that showing to the model what is expected when the car is near the left or the right of the lane, i.e driving to the center again.
+After that, I found some problemas near the dirt track but it improves a little doing more training around it.
+I found that is very difficult to the Neural Network see it.
+One improve that I think should perform better is trying to change the contrast and other colors features of the input image.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:

+- Lambda Layer to normalize the image
+- Cropping to take just the lane instead trees and the sky, for example.
+- Convolution with (5,5) kernel and 3 features (relu as activation and MaxPooling, 2x2, for nonlinearity)
+- Convolution with (5,5) kernel and 24 features (relu as activation and MaxPooling, 2x2, for nonlinearity)
+- Convolution with (5,5) kernel and 36 features (relu as activation and MaxPooling, 2x2, for nonlinearity)
+- Convolution with (3,3) kernel and 48 features (relu as activation and MaxPooling, 2x2, for nonlinearity)
+- Flatten layer
+- Dense with 1164 neurons
+- Dense with 100 neurons
+- Dense with 50 neurons
+- Dense with 10 neurons
+- Dense with 1 neurons (output)

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)